ArtemGovorov/wallaby-mono/README.md

 at Object.<anonymous> test/test.js:1:0
 ```
 I believe this is because it does not allow requires to traverse upwards to find chai at the root of the repository.

+However, running `npm test` from /packages/wallaby-mono-a does work.